What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Some powdered stevia products contain inulin, a natural plant fiber.

-A good version of stevia can be purchased at a pharmacy, health supply store, or this online store.
+A good version of stevia can be purchased at a pharmacy, health store, or this online store.

-How and how much stevia is stored
+How and for how long is stevia stored?

-The chemical composition of stevia
+Chemical composition of stevia

 • stevioside;